 In her private practice, Dr. Diamond conducts psychotherapy and psychoanalysis with adults, adolescents, and couples both in person and through teleconference.
-She received her postdoctoral training from the Yale University School of Medicine and is a graduate of the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
 Diamond treats patients with symptoms of anxiety and depression and at varying levels of personality organization, from high functioning to borderline.
 Her therapeutic work is based on a psychodynamic object relations approach that combines psychoanalytic theory, attachment theory, and affective neuroscience.
 The major focus of this form of therapy is on identifying and modulating the maladaptive perceptions of self and others and the extreme feelings linked to them as they are experienced in the relationship with the therapist.
 From an object relations perspective, it is the underlying distorted mental representations that often fuel the difficulties with self-esteem and emotion regulation, symptoms of anxiety and depression, the internal distress and conflict, and the difficulties with intimacy and/or unsatisfying relationships that bring individuals to treatment.
 The difficulties with self and interpersonal functioning that patients bring to treatment may be relatively mild to more severe, and the treatment approach is modified accordingly.

 Personality Disorders: Borderline and Narcissistic Disorders